 Chances are that you might be interested in a Masters in Icelandic instead.
 For this situation, contact your chosen university and find out more about preparatory language courses usually conducted in the summer.

 The ECTS (European Credit Transfer System) is fully applicable.

-In terms of application deadlines, the dates vary greatly and depend not only on your citizenship but also chosen university – public or private, and beginning of the semester.
-For this reason, you should contact your institution individually or find out more online on the official website portals.
+In terms of application deadlines for students in Iceland, the dates vary greatly and depend not only on your citizenship but also chosen university – public or private, and beginning of the semester.
+For this reason, students should contact the institution individually or find out more online on the official website portals.
 As an orientation, the most common final dates for application are based around spring.

 Note: In Iceland, there is no central application system connecting the universities.
-In other words, you will have to submit your documents either the old-fashioned way (personally) or apply online.
+In other words, students will have to submit their documents either the old-fashioned way (personally) or apply online at the university website.